Dicksboro GAA

 Dicksboro is a Gaelic Athletic Association club located in Kilkenny City, Ireland.

 History

-Dicksboro GAA Club, founded in 1909.

-The club takes its name from Dicksboro townland, located next to Kilkenny Airport, the current ground is Palmerstown, to the west of the city.
+Dicksboro GAA club was founded in 1909.
+The club takes its name from Dicksboro townland, located next to Kilkenny Airport.
+The current ground is Palmerstown, to the west of the city, to which the club moved in June 1990.

 Dicksboro entered and won the junior championship of 1910.

-Dicksboro entered the senior championship in 1911.
+It entered the senior championship in 1911.

-Dicksboro had no team from 1961 to 1969, until the club was reformed.
+Dicksboro had no team from 1961 to 1969, when the club was reformed.

-Dicksboro officially opened the grounds in Palmerstown in June 1990.